TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

 Documenting all the different decisions that may have been taken by agencies and other project developers is way too much for this little document.
-We thus document only one example how project testing could work: We set up have some "site" repository based on `ddev
+We thus document only one example how project testing could work: We have some "site" repository based on `ddev
 <https://www.drud.com/what-is-ddev/>`_ and add basic acceptance testing to it, executed
-using travis-ci.
+locally and by travis-ci.

 This is thought as an inspiration you may want to adapt for your project.